Points of bounded height on projective spaces over global function fields via geometry of numbers: Introduction

 \end{theorem}

 Schanuel's Theorem was independently extended to global function fields by DiPippo \cite{Dip90} and Wan \cite{Wan91}.
 Both of their proofs are essentially the same, studying the relevant height zeta functions and exploiting facts about zeta functions of varieties over finite fields.
-In this article we will give a new proof of the function field case which uses techniques from the geometry of numbers over function fields, and which more closely follows Schanuel's proof in the number field case (albeit with a weaker error term; see Theorem \ref{thm:WProjFin}).
+In this article we will give a new proof of the function field case which uses techniques from the geometry of numbers over function fields, and which more closely resembles Schanuel's proof in the number field case (albeit with a weaker error term than that obtained by DiPippo and Wan; see Theorem \ref{thm:WProjFin}).

-Before stating the result over function fields, we introduce some notation.
+Before stating the result over global function fields, we introduce some notation.
 Let $\mcC$ be an absolutely irreducible smooth projective curve of genus $g$ over $\F_q$, let $K$ denote the function field of $\mcC$, and let $h_K$ denote the class number of $K$.

 Let $\DIV(\mcC)$ denote the set of divisors on $X$ and let

 denote the set of effective divisors on $X$.
 Define by

 the classical zeta function of $\mcC$, and let $\zeta_\mcC(s)=Z(\mcC,q^{-s})$ denote the Dedekind zeta function of $\mcC$.